tessel/project/COLLABORATORS.md

 ## Approving or rejecting modifications to assets (such as bug fixes, code refactoring, or minor API or feature changes)

-Something is received (PR, RFC, etc.)
+1. Something is received (PR, RFC, etc.)
-Within a week, a collaborator should be assigned to respond either automatically or manually by another collaborator.
+1. Within a week, a collaborator should be assigned to respond either automatically or manually by another collaborator.
-Two (or more) Collaborators must agree to approve or reject the proposed change Any modifications to assets should be open for a minimum of 24 hours to allow discussion If Collaborators cannot come to an agreement on approval or rejection, an involved Collaborator should make an issue [here](https://github.com/technicalmachine/tessel-project/issues) tagged ‘sc-agenda’ for discussion by the SC.
+1. Two (or more) Collaborators must agree to approve or reject the proposed change
+1. Any modifications to assets should be open for a minimum of 24 hours to allow discussion
+1. If Collaborators cannot come to an agreement on approval or rejection, an involved Collaborator should make an issue [here](https://github.com/technicalmachine/tessel-project/issues) tagged ‘sc-agenda’ for discussion by the SC.

 ## Managing feature requests and RFCs

-Discussion of major new features should take place on the [forums](https://forums.tessel.io/c/contributing/rfc).
+1. Discussion of major new features should take place on the [forums](https://forums.tessel.io/c/contributing/rfc).
 These can be proposed by anyone.
-When a consensus of two or more Collaborators is reached, a Collaborator will sum up the RFC into a comprehensive spec on the forum.
+1. When a consensus of two or more Collaborators is reached, a Collaborator will sum up the RFC into a comprehensive spec on the forum.
-The Collaborator will then open up all relevant Issues on any appropriate Github repos outlining implementation details.
-On each Github issue, a link back to the original RFC Forum thread should be placed.
+1. The Collaborator will then open up all relevant Issues on any appropriate Github repos outlining implementation details.
+Each Github issue should contain a link back to the original RFC Forum thread.
-On the original RFC Forum thread, the Collaborator will create a checklist of all of the Github issues they created.
+1. On the original RFC Forum thread, the Collaborator will create a checklist of all of the Github issues they created.

 ## Maintaining strong communication with the community

 ### Support

-A support request is received on the forums
+1. A support request is received on the forums
-Within a week, if no one from the community has resolved the question, a Collaborator should respond.
+1. Within a week, if no one from the community has resolved the question, a Collaborator should respond.

 ### Blog Posts